-Cancer staging and grading describes the size of the tumour, whether it has spread, and how it might behave.
-Cancer staging and grading is important because it helps to determine the best way to treat your type of cancer.
+Cancer staging and grading describes the size of your tumour, whether it has spread and how it might behave.
+It’s an important part of helping your doctor understand more about your cancer and how to treat it.

-Staging is used by doctors and surgeons to describe the size of your tumour and how far it may have spread within your body.
+Staging may be used by your doctor to describe the size of your tumour and how far it has spread within your body.

-The most commonly used method to describe cancers worldwide is called the TNM staging system.
-Not all cancers are staged using this system, so depending on the type of cancer you have you may see other staging systems used to describe your cancer.
-Ask your doctor or surgeon to explain these to you.
+A commonly used method to describe cancers is the TNM staging system.
+However, not all cancers are staged using this method.
+Depending on the type of cancer you have your doctor may use other staging systems to describe your cancer.
+Ask your doctor to explain these to you.

 T in TNM staging

 The T in the TNM system stands for tumour.
 This part of the staging system generally describes the size or growth of your original tumour.